 A high degree of commitment, self-motivation and determination are essential.
-Students will be expected to work independently and consequently this course is
+Students will be expected to work independently and consequently this course is a stepping-stone to the type of studying students will experience at University.

 The course consists of 3 units of work.

-Unit 1: Rotational Motion and Astrophysics:

-Kinematic relationships, angular motion, rotational dynamics, gravitation, general relativity

-Unit 2: Quanta and Waves: introduction to quantum theory, particles from space, simple harmonic motion, waves, interference, polarisation
+Unit 1: Rotational Motion and Astrophysics: Kinematic relationships, angular motion, rotational dynamics, gravitation, general relativity Unit 2: Quanta and Waves: introduction to quantum theory, particles from space, simple harmonic motion, waves, interference, polarisation Unit 3: Electromagnetism: fields, circuits, electromagnetic radiation

-Unit 3: Electromagnetism: fields, circuits, electromagnetic radiation Physics project: more detail on this in the assessment section
+Physics project: more detail on this in the assessment section